-S. No. Material Issue Identified Indicate whether risk or opportunity (R/O) ty / opportunity Financial implications of the risk or opportunity (Indicate positive or negative implications) 5 Customer Retention Opportunity Strong relationships / long term contracts with B2B customers DCW Limited's clientele are mostly business-to-business (B2B) because they are in the chemical manufacturing sector.
+S. No. Material Issue Identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 5 Customer Retention Opportunity Strong relationships / long term contracts with B2B customers DCW Limited's clientele are mostly business-to-business (B2B) because they are in the chemical manufacturing sector.
 Furthermore, the clientele is still there because DCW Limited has been one of the top companies in this sector of the market.
 Positive 6 Integrated Product Chain Opportunity Integrated model - a byproduct from one product used as input material for other products Salt is electrolyzed to create caustic soda.
 Hydrogen and chlorine are caustic soda's byproducts.
 Hydrochloric acid, which is created when hydrogen and chlorine are synthesized, is utilized to leach ilmenite ore to manufacture synthetic rutile.
 Leach liquor is a by-product of synthetic rutile.
 Ammonium chloride is the byproduct of the leach liquor's neutralization with iron scrap and subsequent synthesis with ammonia to create synthetic iron oxide pigment.
 This mixture then reacts with quick lime to form calcium chloride.
 Trichloroethylene is created when chlorine combines with acetylene, which is created by the synthesis of calcium carbide and water.
-Through the polymerization of vinyl chloride monomer, poly vinyl chloride is created.
+Through the polymerization of vinyl chloride is created.
 Chlorination is then used to produce CPVC.
-Positive
+Positive adopting the NGRBC Principles and Core Elements